 Thoracic outlet syndrome (TOS) refers to a constellation of upper extremity symptoms from compression of neurovascular structures coursing through the thoracic inlet.
-Based on the principal site of compression or irritation, the disorder is classified as either true (classic) neurogenic TOS, vascular TOS, or nonspecific TOS.1
+Based on the principal site of compression or irritation, the disorder is classified as either true (classic) neurogenic TOS, vascular TOS, or nonspecific TOS.1,28, 29

-TOS may result from compression or irritation of the brachial plexus, subclavian vein, subclavian artery, or a combination of the three.1 Compression may occur from soft tissue mass or abnormal musculoligamentous and bony structures; these changes may be related to trauma, overuse, congenital, or neoplasm.
+TOS may result from compression or irritation of the brachial plexus, subclavian vein, subclavian artery, or a combination of the three.1,28,29 Compression may occur from soft tissue mass or abnormal musculoligamentous and bony structures; these changes may be congenital, or they may be related to trauma, overuse, or neoplasm.28, 29, 33

 Epidemiology including risk factors and primary prevention

-TOS occurs secondary to compression of the subclavian artery, subclavian vein, or brachial plexus at the level of the thoracic inlet.1 The thoracic inlet can be divided into three sections: the interscalene triangle, the costoclavicular triangle, and the subcoracoid space.2 The neurovascular bundle can be compressed or irritated at any of these structures.
+TOS occurs secondary to compression of the subclavian artery, subclavian vein, or brachial plexus at the level of the thoracic inlet.1, 27-33 The thoracic inlet can be divided into three sections: the interscalene triangle, the costoclavicular triangle, and the subcoracoid/pectoralis minor space.2, 27-29 The neurovascular bundle can be compressed or irritated at any of these structures.
 Compression most often occurs at the interscalene triangle.2 Interscalene triangle surface area can be decreased by cervical ribs, fibrous bands, and kyphotic musculoskeletal anatomy.2 Fibrous bands are more likely than rib anomalies to cause constrictions.2,7,8 Cervical ribs are a rarity; most are asymptomatic.4 Anomalous bands may arise from cervical or rudimentary first thoracic rib, C7 vertebra, subpleural membrane, or scalene muscles.2 Repetitive trauma to the neurovascular bundle at the thoracic inlet may lead to TOS, with the lower trunk or medial cord of the brachial plexus most affected.1 Functional thoracic outlet syndrome has been associated in case reports with postural deviation, including increased kyphosis exacerbating compression at the thoracic inlet.
-Repetitive shoulder use and above-shoulder athletic endeavors (swimming, throwing) may increase injury risk6.
+Repetitive shoulder use and above-shoulder athletic endeavors (swimming, throwing) may increase injury risk6, 27-29.
 Nonspecific thoracic outlet syndrome may be seen secondary to kyphotic posture, tight pectoralis muscles and latissimus dorsi.

 Classic syndromes have been defined as follows:

-Scalenus Anticus Syndrome: compression of subclavian artery or brachial plexus at interscalene triangle.
+Scalenus Anticus Syndrome: compression of subclavian artery or brachial plexus at interscalene triangle.27,28

-Costoclavicular Syndrome: compression of subclavian artery, subclavian vein, or brachial plexus between first thoracic rib and clavicle.
+Costoclavicular Syndrome: compression of subclavian artery, subclavian vein, or brachial plexus between first thoracic rib and clavicle.27,28

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-vTOS can lead to complications including arm swelling, pain, ischemic ulceration, gangrene, and thromboembolic events.4
+vTOS can lead to complications including arm swelling, pain, ischemic ulceration, gangrene, and thromboembolic events.4, 27,28

 It is important to evaluate for mimics of TOS in diagnostic phase.
-Differential diagnosis includes C8-T1 radiculopathy, brachial plexopathy, carpal tunnel syndrome, ulnar neuropathy, intrinsic shoulder pathology, or myofascial pain.
+Differential diagnosis includes C8-T1 radiculopathy, brachial plexopathy, carpal tunnel syndrome, ulnar neuropathy, intrinsic shoulder pathology, and myofascial pain.

 Essentials of Assessment

-Arterial TOS: Symptoms include limb coldness, pallor, arm fatigue and claudication with exercise and arm elevation.7
+Arterial TOS: Symptoms include limb coldness, pallor, arm fatigue, and claudication with exercise and arm elevation.7,27 Thismay be accompanied by numbness, tingling, altered temperature sensation, and delayed capillary refill of the affected limb.
+27

 Venous TOS: Symptoms include swelling, edema, cyanosis, and exercise-induced limb pain.
 Patients may present with subclavian vein thrombosis; sudden onset of limb edema, dusky cyanosis, and pain.7